Actions and Detail Panel

 9:00 - 11:00 AM -- Presentation and Discussion

-In partnership with The Rockefeller Brothers Fund and Jessie Smith Noyes Foundation, WE ACT will host the Earth Day Book Talk on "Power, Privilege, and Environmental Protection" with Dr. Dorceta Taylor who will present her new book The Rise of the American Conservation Movement: Power, Privilege, and Environmental Protection.
+In partnership with The Rockefeller Brothers Fund, Jessie Smith Noyes Foundation, and Corbin Hill Food Project, WE ACT will host the Earth Day Book Talk on "Power, Privilege, and Environmental Protection" featuring Dr. Dorceta Taylor who will present her new book The Rise of the American Conservation Movement: Power, Privilege, and Environmental Protection.
 The book is published by Duke University Press.
 Dr. Taylor is James E. Crowfoot Collegiate Chair, Director of Diversity, Equity, and Inclusion, and Professor of Environmental Sociology at the University of Michigan.

 Dr. Taylor's most recent work has focused on the lack of diversity within the environmental movement, as published in her Green 2.0 report, which draws on data provided by "191 environmental non-profits, 74 government environmental agencies, and 28 leading environmental grant-making foundations to investigate their gender and racial diversity composition."